teddyjesus/predictingSongGenre/README.md

 #### Model 2: Bagged Classification Tree

-Bagging improved model accuracy to 71%.
+Bootstrapping improved model accuracy to 71% at the cost of the complete loss of interpretability.

 #### Model 3: Extreme Gradient Boosted Classification Tree